Where are you moving to?

 Tacoma is Affordable

 Compared to other large cities in the Pacific Northwest (Seattle, Bellevue, and Portland), Tacoma is an excellent choice in terms of cost of living.
-On average, the cost of living in Tacoma is 29% lower than Seattle.
+On average, the cost of living in Tacoma is 29% lower than in Seattle.
 In terms of renters and real estate value, housing in Tacoma is typically 48.1% lower than a comparable offering in Seattle.

 Compared to national averages, Tacoma’s cost of living is 7% higher than the national average.
-9% higher housing and groceries costs are largely offset by 10% lower utility bills and minor savings in terms of gas prices and public transportation costs.
+9% higher housing and grocery costs are largely offset by 10% lower utility bills and minor savings in terms of gas prices and public transportation costs.

 Photo: PayScale